neyav-1729/Being-A-Girl/README.md

 Have questions or want to connect?
 Use our contact form to get in touch with us.
 We value your feedback and look forward to hearing from you.

-Tech Stack
+# Tech Stack
-1)HTML: For structuring the content on the website.
+ 1) HTML: For structuring the content on the website.
-2)CSS: For styling and ensuring a visually appealing and responsive design.
+ 2) CSS: For styling and ensuring a visually appealing and responsive design.
-3)JavaScript: For interactive elements and enhanced user experience.
+ 3) JavaScript: For interactive elements and enhanced user experience.
-4)Hosted on Vercel: Ensuring a reliable and fast-loading website.
+ 4) Hosted on Vercel: Ensuring a reliable and fast-loading website.

 Getting Started
 To view the website, simply visit My Being A Girl here is the link - https://yneha-being-a-girl.vercel.app/